gogineni4u/AI-ML-GenAI/README.md

-Absolutely!
-Here's a GitHub README.md document that you can use, tailored to your project description:

 # Call Center Agent Activity Summarization and Insight Generation

 This project aims to provide a comprehensive summary of a call center agent's daily activities, leveraging data from multiple sources.
 By combining insights from SiteCatalyst, Kibana logs, and CCAI call transcripts, we're building a tool that helps analyze and understand agent performance, customer interactions, and operational efficiency.